C-CoMP-STC/C-COMP_DeepDOM/README.md

 BCO-DMO DeepDOM Targeted Metabolite Abundances (Particulate) Dataset Landing Page: https://www.bco-dmo.org/dataset-deployment/700045

+##Mass Spectral Planktonic Lipidomes
+Data Description and summary: Holm et al. 2022 includes 104 (100 samples + 4 blanks) samples collected during the DeepDOM cruise.
+Lipids were extracted from 0.22 um pore-sized membranes and analyzed using high performance liquid chromotagraphy coupled with electrospray ionization high-resolution accurate-mass spectrometry.
+See Holm et al. 2022 for more methods and results.

+The data are available on MetaboLights using the study number MTBLS2838 (<https://www.ebi.ac.uk/metabolights/MTBLS2838/descriptors>) and DeepDOM samples include the identifier KN210_4 in the second field of the sample names.

 ## Total Organic Sulfur Concentrations

 Data description and summary: This dataset contains the concentration of total organic sulfur in seawater from samples collected during the R/V Knorr cruise KN210-04 between 29 Mar 2013 and 06 May 2013 along the eastern coast of South America.
 Lead PI: Liz Kujawinski, Co-PI: Krista Longnecker